-I get asked the question, "How do you read your bible?" quit a bit, and my answer is always pretty much the same.
-I always didn't have the desire to dive in and read the word, but the more that I got to know God's love for me, the more that I became overtaken the by desire to Know Him more, which you guys- is His Word.
-I started of Book by book.
+I get asked the question, "How do you read your bible?" quite a bit, and my answer is always pretty much the same.
+I always didn't have the desire to dive in and read the word, but the more that I got to know God's love for me, the more that I became overtaken the by a desire to Know Him more, which you guys- is His Word.
+I started with Book by book.
 With nothing fancy and no guide or loop.
 I just opened it up, asked God to guide me in it, and read.
-Throughout the years I've picked up a few different helpful rhythms that have helped me to read and seek God in his word:
+Throughout the years I've picked up a few different helpful rhythms that have helped me to understand and seek God in his word:

-- I remember that I'm reading not to get something out of it for me, but to get to know Him, and for Him to do a thing in me with it.
-I'm not looking to pull out scripture for a quick fix, but I'm seeking to know my father more through His words, which will then in turn, do a new thing in me.
+• I remember that I'm reading not to get something out of it for me, but to get to know Him, and for Him to do a thing in me with it.
+I'm not looking to pull out scripture for a quick fix, but I'm seeking to know my father more through His words, which will then, in turn, do a new thing in me.

-I love me a study bible with a commentary.
+• I love me a study bible with a commentary.
 It's so important for us to read the word with the Context of it, and looking for a daily application and understanding of it.
 There are a few different things that I use and have found along my journey to be helpful.

-Im praying for you as you journey through reading the Word of our Father.
+I'm praying for you as you journey through reading the Word of our Father.